 Disney would use Japan's No. 3 mobile phone carrier Softbank's for its mobile service and sell its phones at Softbank's 2,464 stores in Japan, the two firms said in a release.

-Disney, whose U.S. mobile phones allow parents to track a child's location, took a million charge last year when it shut down another phone service, Mobile ESPN, which it ran on space rented on Sprint Nextel Corp's
+Disney, whose U.S. mobile phones allow parents to track a child's location, took a million charge last year when it shut down another phone service, Mobile ESPN, which it ran on space rented on Sprint Nextel Corp's network.

 The tie-up with Disney would secure Softbank stable revenues from leasing unused basebands, but Disney's entrance into Japan increases competition in an already-saturated mobile market.

 Initial costs of building base stations have prevented many would-be entrants into Japan's mobile phone market, dominated by NTT DoCoMo Inc <9437.T>, No. 2 KDDI Corp <9433.T> and Softbank.

 Disney would be the first company to launch mobile phones in Japan by renting space from a carrier.